byME

 ConversionWhat it does

-EFE/EFA → ERXConverts a single Ensoniq instrument to an ERX10 plugin preset (.erx10).
+EFE/EFA → ERXConverts an Ensoniq instrument to an ERX10 plugin preset (.erx10).
 Use this when you want to load an ASR-10 sound into the plugin.

 ERX → EFE/EFAConverts an ERX10 preset back to native Ensoniq format.
 Use this to get plugin sounds back onto real hardware.